cryptosaras/3d_sketch/README.md

 ## 🙏 Acknowledgments

 - Built with [Three.js](https://threejs.org/) - JavaScript 3D library
+- Created while testing out [Droid CLI](https://droidcli.com/) and Claude Sonnet 4.5
 - Inspired by the need for simple, accessible cabinet planning tools

 ## 📞 Support

 If you encounter any issues or have questions:
 1. Check the keyboard shortcuts in the app (collapsed section at bottom)
-2. Open an issue on GitHub
-3. Make sure you're using a modern browser with WebGL support
+2. Make sure you're using a modern browser with WebGL support

----

-**Made with ❤️ for DIY enthusiasts and cabinet makers**

-*No installation, no hassle - just open and design!*
+3. Since this is an unsupported project, feel free to fork and fix issues yourself!